MicrosoftDocs/fabric-docs/docs/governance/domains.md

 The specified users and/or members of the specified security groups generally automatically become domain contributors of workspaces that are assigned in this manner.

-For information about specifying a default domain, see [Specify a default domain](#define-the-domain-as-a-default-domain).
+For information about defining a domain as a default domain, see [Define the domain as a default domain](#define-the-domain-as-a-default-domain).

 ## Create a domain